 Ireland to Extend BowelScreen Cancer Checks to People Aged 50 to 54

-The Irish government has announced a significant expansion of its national bowel cancer screening programme, BowelScreen, to include people aged 50 to 54 — a move driven by a noticeable rise in bowel cancer rates among younger age groups and aimed at improving early detection and saving lives.
+The Irish government has announced a significant expansion of its national bowel cancer screening programme, BowelScreen, to include people aged 50 to 54 — a move driven by a noticeable rise in bowel cancer rates among younger age groups and backed by a Health Technology Assessment from HIQA confirming the expansion is both clinically and cost-effective.

 Key Developments